yilin6867/CMPT_424N_Operating_System/README.md

 Project 1
 =============
-Project 1 is commit and merged to master.
+Project 1 is commited and merged to master.
 Please pull from master.